shanicohen1902/typescript-introduction-workshop/slidev/slides.md

 By value - the value of a variable is passed (copied) By reference - a reference to that variable is passed to the function (gives the function a way to change the contents of the variable).
-Java - All arguments to methods in Java are pass-by-value. js -primitives by value, objects by reference Allnon.primitivesinherit frombject
+Java - All arguments to methods in Java are pass-by-value.

+js -primitives by value, objects by reference Allnon.primitivesinherit frombject

+objects at the heap
+primitives at the stack
 -->

 ---